 Water: Advocating fair water prices that encourage efficient water use in Queensland

-The Queensland Competition Authority has today released its draft decision on regulated retail electricity prices for regional Queensland in 2017-18.
+The Queensland Competition Authority (QCA) today published its draft report recommending bulk water prices for south east Queensland for 2018-21.